AnthonyMoodyII/Kids-Chores-App/README.md

-This README.md provides a comprehensive overview of the Moody Family Chore App, reflecting its transition from a local-storage prototype to a professional full-stack application.

 Moody Family Chore App

 The Moody Family Chore App is a full-stack, gamified task management system built to help parents track household contributions and automate reward calculations.
 It replaces manual checklists with a persistent, database-driven dashboard that enforces specific earning logic based on weekly consistency.

 🚀 Core Features